israillaky/pamelas-oshop/README.md

     <img src="https://img.shields.io/badge/license-Private-red?style=for-the-badge" />
   </a>
 </p>

 > **Pamela Inventory System** is a unified multi-platform inventory system built for warehouse and retail environments — featuring barcode automation, stock management, reporting, role-based security, and a clean React SPA interface backed by a Laravel API.

-> **Pamela Inventory System** is a unified multi-platform inventory system built for warehouse and retail environments — featuring barcode automation, stock management, reporting, role-based security, and a clean React SPA interface backed by a Laravel API.
 ```